anglixue/anglixue.github.io/_research/research.md

 * Curating the largest single-cell multi-omics cohort (TenK10K) which profiles the scRNA-seq data of ~50 million peripheral blood mononuclear cells from ~10,000 individuals
 * Identifying genetic variants associated with intra-individual variance on the gene expression level (sc-veQTL)
-* Integrating multi-omics data to discover novel biomarkers for autoimmune diseases
+* Integrating multi-omics data to discover novel biomarkers for autoimmune diseases by using causal inference techniques
 * Utilising gene regulatory network and single-cell eQTL mapping to unveil causal genes for autoimmune diseases

 <br>